ARMmbed/connector-bridge-container-mqtt/README.md

 2). cd into the cloned repo and run: ./run-reload-bridge.sh

-3).
-Note the public IP address of your linux runtime - update "start-bridge.sh" and replace "192.168.1.230" with yours

-4). invoke: ./start-bridge.sh
+3). invoke: ./start-bridge.sh

-3).
+4).
 Next go to https://connector.mbed.com and create your mbed Connector Account

-4).
+5).
 Once your Connector account is created, you need to "Access Keys" to create an API Key/Token

 Now that you have your: